mwganson/MeshRemodel/README.md

 <br/>
 ## Validate Sketch
 <img src="Resources/icons/ValidateSketch.png" alt = "validate sketch"><br/>
 Opens Sketch workbench validate sketch tool.
 Enabled only if you have 1 sketch selected.
 It is here as a convenience.
 Occasionally, sketches will have missing coincidence constraints.
-That tool is good for fixing that issue.<br/>
+That tool is good for fixing that issue.
+It can also be used to easily remove all links to external geometry.<br/>
 <br/>
 ## Settings
 <img src="Resources/icons/Settings.png" alt="settings"><br/>